NICMx/Jool/doc/usr/en/usr-flags-global.md

 - Source: [RFC 6145, section 4.2](http://tools.ietf.org/html/rfc6145#section-4.2)
 - Deprecated name: `--plateaus`

 When a packet should not be fragmented and doesn't fit into a link it's supposed to traverse, the troubled router is supposed to respond an error message indicating _Fragmentation Needed_.
 Ideally, this error message would contain the MTU of the link so the original emitter would be aware of the ideal packet size and avoid fragmentation.
-However, the original ICMPv4 specification does not require routers to include this data.
+However, the original ICMPv4 specification did not require routers to include this information, so old ware might tend to omit it.

 Backwards compatibility awards IPv4 emmiters strategies to fall back when they encounter such a situation, but IPv6 has always been designed with the field present in mind.
 Therefore, if Jool translates a zero-MTU ICMPv4 message into a zero-MTU ICMPv6 message, chaos *might* ensue (actual results will depend mainly on the IPv6 client's implementation).